 Saving lives one word at a time

 It’s not often that a single word saves lives.
-But when a member of the public approached University of Sheffield researcher Martin Thornhill to understand how a heart infection had taken her partner’s life, the two of them instigated a small but transformative and potentially life-saving change to UK dental practice.
+But when a member of the public approached Professor Martin Thornhill to understand how a heart infection had taken her partner’s life, the two of them instigated a small but transformative and potentially life-saving change to UK dental practice.

-Ash Frisby lost her husband Myles to Infective Endocarditis (IE) four years ago.
+Ash Frisby lost her husband Myles to Infective Endocarditis (IE).
 During a routine dental procedure in October 2014, he became infected when bacteria from the mouth escaped into his bloodstream.

 Myles had a replacement heart valve which put him at high risk of this fatal infection.
 Two weeks later the flu-like symptoms of endocarditis began.
 But with no knowledge of IE Myles and Ash thought nothing of it.
 Over the weeks that followed, his condition worsened with the development of a high temperature and overwhelming fatigue, but it wasn’t until 10 days before his death, in December 2014, that he was diagnosed with IE.